slatedocs/slate/source/includes/customers/_generate_confirmation.md

 This endpoint generates a new confirmation token.
 Should be used with the [send a confirmation token](#send-a-confirmation-token) endpoint.

-Allows to handle situations when a customer fails to confirm his phone number in the allowed time window, which is usually about 5 minutes.
+Allows to handle situations when a customer fails to confirm his phone number in the allowed time window.

 <aside class="notice">
   This will fail if the customer is already confirmed.